nathanfalke/azure-sdk-for-python/sdk/easm/azure-easm/samples/sample1_managing_discovery_runs.md

 # Managing discovery runs

-This sample shows you how to create and manage discovery runs in your workspace using the `disco_groups` module of the `EasmClient`
+This sample shows you how to create and manage discovery runs in your workspace using the `discovery_groups` module of the `EasmClient`

 ## Creating an `EasmClient`